-When we give notice of termination, the notice will tell you about your right to appeal.
-Please refer to the When you disagree-claim decisions and appeals procedures section.
+When we give notice of termination, the notice will tell you about your rights.
+Please refer to the When you disagree-claim decisions procedures section.

 We will give you 30 days advance written notice before we end your coverage because you commit fraud or intentionally misrepresent yourself when you applied for or obtained coverage.
 You can refer to the General provisions - other things you should know section for more information on loss of coverage.